tum-esi/testbench/README.md

 3. Start `Postman` software: [Postman](https://www.getpostman.com/)

 4. Send the TD of the Thing you want to test by writing into the `thingUnderTestTD` property
-    1. `test_servient.js` has a TD named `myTuT-complete.jsonld` in the testing-files directory.
+    1. `faultyThing.js` has a TD named `faultThingTD.jsonld` in the testing-files directory.
+Warning!: This TD will change based on your network so make sure to update it.

 | **PUT** | TestBench update TuT Property |